MrLoh/thesis-davidson/manuscript.md

 The second part of Davidson's claim aims to reflect an obvious counter argument that might occur.
 If one completely understood the inner workings of a device's or person's brain, one could certainly also judge wether it was intelligent.
 While Davidson does not want to deny that dissecting a person's brain might enable one to undoubtedly judge a person as belonging to the species homo sapiens and therefore be justified to infer that he or she is intelligent; this is not the kind of proof we are looking for.
 The test provides an *explicit* definition of intelligence, while there might be other *implicit* ways of inference about intelligence.
 Davidson *does* reject that any knowledge of the brain can *explicitly* proof intelligence.
 To illustrate this he takes the programming of a machine as an example, which I will discuss in the [next subsection](#supervenience).

-I have argued before that the search for a definition is replaced by the search for an empirical theory in Davidsons philosophy.
-So if we talk about an operational definition here, this only becomes relevant because it is part of an empirical theory of intelligence --- and in Davidson's case this means a theory of interpretation.[^physics] So this theory is expected to fit empirical data about interpretations, to allow us to apply it and actually yield correct interpretations of utterances, or (since the theory is not developed far enough yet for that) at least to fit our intuitions for how we interpret others.
-Therefore we can't judge this definition by itself; we need to look at Davidson's theory as a whole and see wether it is a convincing empirical theory for our linguistic and intellectual competence, then we can judge wether this definition of intelligence, which provides the goal for this theory, is convincing to us.
+I have argued before that the search for a definition is replaced by the search for an empirical theory in Davidson's philosophy.
+So if we talk about an operational definition here, this only becomes relevant holistically because it is part of an empirical theory of intelligence --- and in Davidson's case this means a theory of interpretation.[^physics] So this theory is expected to fit empirical data about interpretations, to allow us to apply it and actually yield correct interpretations of utterances, or (since the theory is not developed far enough yet for that) at least to fit our intuitions for how we interpret others.
+Therefore we can't judge this definition by itself; we need to look at Davidson's theory as a whole and see whether it is a convincing empirical theory for our linguistic and intellectual competence, then we can judge whether this definition of intelligence, which provides the goal for this theory, is convincing to us.
 Hence we will discuss Davidson's theory in more detail in the next section.

-[^physics]: To illustrate this point, let me give an example from first semester physics: Take the momentum in classical physics --- the fact that we single the meaning of this word out by attributing it as a part of the empirical theory of classical mechanics already shows that it gains its relevance from its place in this theory.
+[^physics]: To illustrate this point, let me give an example from first semester physics: Take momentum in classical physics --- the fact that we single out the meaning of this word by attributing it as a part of the empirical theory of classical mechanics already shows that it gains its relevance from its place in this theory.
 It gains its relevance from its place in this empirical theory that serves to describe the movement of mass under natural and artificially applied forces.
 We can't debate the definition of momentum (${\scriptstyle \vec{p}}$), not because it is defined in very clear mathematical terms as the time derivative of the product of mass and location (${\scriptstyle \vec{p}\;=\;\partial_t(m\cdot \vec{r})}$), but because changing its definition would destroy some of the predictive power of classical mechanics.
-If we would for example only take the simplified definition of momentum as the product of mass and velocity (which assumes the mass doesn't change over time (${\scriptstyle \partial_t\! m \;=\; 0 \;\;\Rightarrow\;\; \vec{p}\;=\;m\cdot\partial_t\! \vec{r} \;=\; m\cdot \vec{v}}$) --- which is still very clearly defined mathematically --- we couldn’t explain how a rocket flies that accelerates by throwing away mass (${\scriptstyle \partial_t\! m \;\neq\; 0}$); the theory of classical mechanics would loose some of its power to fit empirical evidence.
+If we would for example only take the simplified definition of momentum as the product of mass and velocity (which assumes the mass doesn't change over time (${\scriptstyle \partial_t\! m \;=\; 0 \;\;\Rightarrow\;\; \vec{p}\;=\;m\cdot\partial_t\! \vec{r} \;=\; m\cdot \vec{v}}$) --- which is still very clearly defined mathematically --- we couldn’t explain how a rocket flies that accelerates by throwing away mass (${\scriptstyle \partial_t\! m \;\neq\; 0}$); the theory of classical mechanics would lose some of its power to fit empirical evidence.
 This is closely related to Popper's [-@Popper:1935lf] requirement of falsifiability for a scientific theory.
-The definitions are only good scientific definitions, as long as changing them would mean that the theory as a whole can't fit some empirical evidence anymore.
+The definitions are only good, as long as changing them would mean that the theory as a whole can't fit some empirical evidence anymore.
+In this sense their meaning and relevance is determined holistically.